 Company Contact: Greg Haugen, CFO, Element One

-Description: Element 1 (Bend, OR) and Dr. Brian Paul of Oregon State University and the MicroProducts Breakthrough Institute worked to develop a novel means for producing ultra-pure hydrogen gas for use in several industrial applications.
+Project Description: Element 1, located in Bend, Oregon, and Dr. Brian Paul of Oregon State University and the Microroducts Breakthrough Institute (now the Advanced Technology and Manufacturing Institute) worked to develop a novel means for producing ultra-pure hydrogen gas for use in several industrial applications.
 The project was aimed at developing a fabrication method for applying an ultra-thin palladium-alloy foil to a supporting substrate (microscreen).

 Company Update: Since completing the ONAMI Gap project, Element 1 (e1) has become a leader in scalable, reliable, and affordable hydrogen generation. e1 has developed innovative products that provide flexibility allowing for easy integration into customers solutions.
 The company collaborates with strategic partners to aggregate technology and expertise resulting in state-of-the-art chemical process systems to support alternative and clean energy.
 Novel technology is licensed to e1 partners, enabling application of technologies across a wide range of products, markets, and applications.